-Sesame Street in Communities Includes videos, storybooks, and digital activities that are research-driven and produced in consultation with experts in childhood development, brain development, and trauma.
-These tools highlight strategies used by social workers, therapists, health care providers, and educators, which—combined with the consistent presence of caring adults—are proven to lessen the impact of traumatic experiences on young children.
+Sesame Street in Communities Includes videos, storybooks, and digital activities that are research-driven and produced in consultation with experts in childhood development, brain development, and trauma to lessen the impact of traumatic experiences on young children.
 In addition to content for children, providers can find professional development resources and adult content,

 Adverse Child Experiences (ACEs) and Trauma Informed Care